profSeeger/MBDS/README.md

-# bigDataSummerSchool
+# MBDS
-Data and support for the Big Data Summer School
+Data and support for the Midwest Big Data Summer School will be posted here in May!